Introduction

 Support Contacts

-If you have any difficulties or questions, don't hesitate to contact Harmony SASE's support team.
+If you have any difficulties or questions, don't hesitate to contact Check Point SASE's support team.
 We offer 24/7 chat support on our website at Perimeter81.com, or you can email us at sase-support@checkpoint.com.
 We're here to assist you and ensure your VPN tunnel setup is a success.